koalagator/koalagator-browser-extension/README.md

 Uses the [kewisch/ical.js/](https://github.com/kewisch/ical.js/) library to parse ical files.
 Specifically, [this build](https://unpkg.com/ical.js@2.1.0/dist/ical.es5.min.cjs).

+**Note:**

-*Note*: This library is fairly fiddly to work with, and managing it as a dependency is quite awkward in Vanilla JS.
+This library is fairly fiddly to work with, and managing it as a dependency is quite awkward in Vanilla JS.
 It was chosen mainly because it provides a transpiled ES5-compatible version of the library, which is needed for our current project setup.
 To use a different more modern ES6 library, we will need to bundle/transpile our code + dependencies into a deployable bundle.